itstomsky/Podium/README.md

 # Podium

-Solution to Podium Exercise using Angular 11, .NET Core API and MongoDb
+Solution to Podium Exercise using Angular 11 (Client), .NET Core 5 (API) and MongoDb

 In order use the Solution: